Miele TDD130WP T1 Classic review

 CHOICE Expert Rating

-This overall score is made up of energy efficiency (60%) and drying time (40%).
+The CHOICE Expert Rating, the overall score that determines which products we recommend, is made up of energy efficiency (60%) and drying time (40%).
+Weightings are in brackets.

 If the dryer has a sensor to determine when the clothes are dry and automatically turns off, we use it, otherwise we test using the timer.